Mathewrean/se-assignment-6-introduction-to-python-Mathewrean/README.md

      - In Python, a function is a block of code that can be executed multiple times from different parts of your program.
 It's a way to group a set of statements together to perform a specific task.
 Functions are useful because they:

-Encapsulate code: Functions help organize your code into logical blocks, making it easier to understand and maintain.
+- Encapsulate code: Functions help organize your code into logical blocks, making it easier to understand and maintain.
-Reduce repetition: By defining a function once, you can reuse it multiple times in your program, reducing code duplication.
+- Reduce repetition: By defining a function once, you can reuse it multiple times in your program, reducing code duplication.
-Improve readability: Functions provide a clear and concise way to express complex logic, making your code more readable.
+- Improve readability: Functions provide a clear and concise way to express complex logic, making your code more readable.
-Enhance modularity: Functions allow you to break down a large program into smaller, independent modules that can be developed, tested, and maintained separately.
+- Enhance modularity: Functions allow you to break down a large program into smaller, independent modules that can be developed, tested, and maintained separately.

 **Function code**
   def add(a, b):
     return a + b
-  result = add(7, 22)
+  result = add(66, 72)
-print(result)  # Output: 27
+print(result)

 7. Lists and Dictionaries:
    - Describe the differences between lists and dictionaries in Python.
 Write a script that creates a list of numbers and a dictionary with some key-value pairs, then demonstrates basic operations on both.

      Lists vs. Dictionaries:

-Lists:

-A list is a collection of items that can be of any data type, including strings, integers, floats, and other lists.
+- A list is a collection of items that can be of any data type, including strings, integers, floats, and other lists, while a dictionary is a collection of key-value pairs, where each key is unique and maps to a specific value.
-Lists are ordered, meaning that the order of the items matters.
+Lists are ordered, meaning that the order of the items matters, while dictionaries are unordered, meaning that the order of the key-value pairs does not matter.
-Lists are indexed, meaning that each item has a unique index or position in the list.
+- Both lists are indexed, meaning that each item has a unique index or position in the list.
-Lists are mutable, meaning that they can be modified after creation.
+- Lists are mutable, meaning that they can be modified after creation, while dictionaries are mutable, meaning that they can be modified after creation.
-Dictionaries:

-A dictionary is a collection of key-value pairs, where each key is unique and maps to a specific value.
-Dictionaries are unordered, meaning that the order of the key-value pairs does not matter.
-Dictionaries are mutable, meaning that they can be modified after creation.

    # Create a list of numbers
 numbers = [1, 2, 3, 4, 5]
 print("List:", numbers)

 # Create a dictionary with some key-value pairs
-person = {"name": "James", "age": 50, "country": "kenya"}
+person = {"name": "John", "age": 67, "country": "Canada"}
 print("Dictionary:", person)

 # Basic operations on lists